frontity/api-reference/docs-api/frontity-plugins/embedded-mode.md

 ## Settings

-In order to use this _Frontity Embedded Mode_ you need to:
+In order to use Frontity in embedded mode with this _Frontity Embedded Mode_ plugin you need to:

 - [Set the URL of the Frontity server](#set-the-url-of-the-frontity-server).
 - [Set the static assets public path of your Frontity deployment](#set-the-static-assets-public-path).